seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/LDA/step2a-LDA.md

 ## Step 2a.
 Infer Cell Type Factors using Latent Dirichlet Allocation (LDA).
 This example illustrates infering cell type factors using Latent Dirichlet Allocation (LDA).

-Since this step, the output files will be stored at `${model_dir}`, which is defined as `${output_dir}/${train_model}`.

 **Prefix**:

 To clarify the input and output filenames, we utilize prefixes in this documentation.
 Below, we illustrate how these prefixes are defined.
-Users do **NOT** need to manually define these prefixes; they are automatically defined by the script.
+Those prefixes are automatically defined by the script; users do **NOT** need to manually define them.
+Details on variables used in prefixes are in the[Job Configuration](../../prep_input/job_config.md).

 ```
 hexagon_prefix="${prefix}.hexagon.${sf}.d_${tw}"